benjaminwand/Allergikerkarte/README.md

 3. professional web-developers and web-developers in training who would like to make restaurant websites where one can filter the menu

 ## aspects of design decisions
+* things that need as little as possible updating -> probably static sites, if cloud solutions are used they need enterprise grade support
-* what can codebar students build and what technologies are coaches around for? (for Berlin: not Ruby)
+* what can codebar students build and what technologies are coaches around for? ( -> for Berlin: not Ruby)
 * can we choose technologies in a way that most restaurants can keep their current web-hosting plan?
-* can we arrange that restaurant owners can edit their menu without calling their webmaster?
+* can we arrange that restaurant owners can edit their menu without calling their webmaster? -> static site generators? php?

 ## after ‘minimum viable product’
 * a backlog of less urgent wishes like in order to help future web developers to practice good practices like